AlbertPerez7/stocks-earnings-dates/README.md

 # 📈 stocks-earnings-dates

 A lightweight Python package to query **historical earnings release dates** for all stocks in the **S&P 500** and the **top 100 Nasdaq**.
-It provides access to the last 10 years of earnings dates (or fewer, if the company is more recently listed).
+It provides access to the last 21 years of earnings dates, since the earnings was released as the Item 2.02 in the 8-K Reports (the number of earnings for stock is fewer if the company is more recently listed).

 ---